 WomanPreach!
-Inc. grew out of a course Dr. Valerie Bridgeman taught at Memphis Theological Seminary that also was offered at the University of Memphis in 2006 and 2007.
-She later adapted it for a week-long session she co-led with Yale Divinity School dean Dr. emilie townes at the Cathedral College of Preachers at the National Cathedral in Washington, D.C. in 2008.
-That session, titled “The Sacred Rhetoric of African American Women,” drew women from a variety of denominational backgrounds and experiences.
-Leaders trained attendees to know their own voices for preaching and helped women learn literary and historical references on which to lean, and “preacherly” protocols when dealing with sexist and other marginalizing behaviors.
-Women were encouraged to preach for the whole church, especially for members who often are dismissed, overlooked, or minimized by preachers who do not take justice issues seriously.
+Inc. was born out of a course taught by Rev. Dr. Valerie Bridgeman at Memphis Theological Seminary.
+This course was also offered at the University of Memphis in 2006 and 2007, and eventually became a week-long session that she co-led with then Dean of Yale Divinity School, Rev. Dr. Emilie Townes at the Cathedral College of Preachers in 2008, held at the National Cathedral in Washington, D.C.
+That session, “The Sacred Rhetoric of African American Women,” drew women from various denominational backgrounds and experiences.
+Attendees were trained to develop and know their own voices for preaching, to engage in learning historical and literary references to draw from, and how to deal with sexism and other marginalizing forces.
+Women were encouraged to preach for the whole church, especially those who often are dismissed, overlooked, or minimized by preaching that does not take justice issues seriously.